 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th Tank Battalion and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.

+Around 8:00 A.M., the planes of the Army Air Corps took off and filled the sky.
+At noon the planes landed and the planes were lined up in a straight line to be refueled.
+While the planes were being worked on, the pilots went to lunch.
 At 12:45 in the afternoon on December 8, 1941, just ten hours after the attack on Pearl Harbor, Bob lived through the Japanese attack on Clark Field.
 That morning, they had been awakened to the news that the Japanese had bombed Pearl Harbor just hours earlier.
 He and the other tankers were eating lunch when planes approached the airfield from the north.
 At first, they thought the planes were American.
 They then saw what looked like raindrops falling from the planes.
 It was only when bombs began exploding on the runways that the tankers knew the planes were Japanese.
-The company remained at Clark Field for the next two weeks.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.